sasha42/Mixes_old/README.md

 ## Development
 ### Backend
-To work with the python backend code, you will need to edit the `app.py` file which is located in `backend`.
+To work with the python backend code, you will need to edit files in the `backend` folder.
 If you intend to deploy this somewhere, you should **deactivate the debug mode**.

 ### Frontend
 To work with the frontend javascript code, you will need to go into the `frontend` folder and run `npm i` to install the dependencies first.